DougReeder/barrier-mage/aux/notes.md

 Webapp at https://dougreeder.github.io/barrier-mage/

 For a challenge, surround yourself with barriers (as if you were attacked by demons) and try to keep a complete circle in place!

-You can also draw circular arcs using the A or X button, but there aren't yet any symbol templates that require them.

 If you're moved to create a fantasy landscape that can use point light sources, I'd much appreciate such a contribution!
 Likewise, creatures to be fended off with the barriers.